alxmrs/website/blog/2018-07-06-higher-order-functions-on-pandas-dataframes.md

 as much as possible to abstract away the nonessential details of each operation.

 I'm getting ahead of myself.
 It's better to *show* rather than *tell*.
-Let's explore the thought process of refactoring the standard process for querying data in Pandas.
+Let's explore the thought process of refactoring the standard method for querying data in Pandas.

 ## The Conventional Way